Working with Sign Language Interpreters During Instruction

 In addition, please remember essential universal design principles when developing your course content, including the need for closed captions and visual descriptions for multimedia materials.
-These services help faciltate full access to course content for all students inclduing those with communication disabilites.
+These services help facilitate full access to course content for all students including those with communication disabilities.

 If you have any questions about interactions with ASL interpreters or about course accessibility, contact Dr. Maggie Butler, Director of DSS.